 - Water Heater Age

-The average duration of a domestic water heater with correct upkeep is 10–12 years.
-Despite the fact that your old water heater isn’t having any concerns, it’s a higher concern of a harmful leak.
+The average life span of a domestic water heater with correct upkeep is 10–12 years.
+Despite the fact that your water heater isn’t having any concerns, it could be at a higher concern of a harmful leak.

 If you’re unsure of your water heater’s age, examine the ID on the heater.
 This states the manufacturing date and serial number.